-Edible parts: Young leaves can be eaten raw or cooked.
-The leaves have a mild bitter flavour and can be tossed into salads to add a slight aromatic tang.
-They can also be cooked like spinach, added to soups, stews, or omelet.
+Young leaves can be eaten raw or cooked.
+The leaves have a mild mint-like flavour and can be tossed into salads to add a slight aromatic tang.
+Creeping Charlie leaves can also be cooked like spinach, added to soups, stews, or omelettes.
 Tea is made from the fresh or dried leaves.
 It is often used mixed with verbena leaves or lovage.
-This wild edible has been added to beer in much the same way as hops in order to clear it and also to improve its flavour and keeping qualities.
+This wild edible has been added to beer in much the same way as hops in order to clear it and also to improve its flavour.

 To support our efforts please browse our store (books with health benefits, etc.).